 The Eastern and Midland Regional Assembly (EMRA) is a part of the local government structure that exists between the county and national levels.
 We promote balanced and sustainable development in our region through policy making, monitoring and oversight, and promoting effective co-ordination from EU to local levels in our region.

-The Eastern and Midland Regional Assembly comprises of 42 elected Members appointed by the 12 constituent local authorities within the Region and members of the Irish delegation of the Committee of the Regions.
-EMRA plays a key role in the development of the Region for the benefit of its citizens.
+The Eastern and Midland Regional Assembly comprises of 42 elected members .
+The elected members are appointed by the constituent local authorities within the region, together with members who serve by virtue of their membership of the Irish delegation to the Committee of the Regions.

 1.Deliver effective regional development for the Region and its communities, to improve quality of life, support and nurture sustainable economic growth towards a regenerative economy, deliver necessary infrastructure, and provide for a green, low carbon and climate resilient Region.